hadexversum/HaDeX/inst/HaDeX/docs/theory.md

 ## Calculation types

-In HaDeX, we support two methods of calculating the results.

 ### Theoretical

-This method compares measure deuterium uptake with theoretical values.
-The correction of the D2O concentration is made in the Settings panel.

-As a consequence of this method, the information on the back-exchange in the experiment is lost.

-To get more insight, check the [documentation](https://hadexversum.github.io/HaDeX/articles/overview.html#theoretical-deuteration-level).
+Measured deuterium uptake is compared with theoretical values - the minimal exchange control is mass of a peptide with only hydrogens, and the maximal exchange control is a mass of a peptide with only deuterons.
+The correction on D20 concentration is made, based on the value from `Input data` settings.

+Using theoretical values causes the experimental back-exchange information to be lost.
+The maximal exchange control is the maximal possible based on the sequence (all H exchanged to D), the information about conformation is lost.

-### Experimental (default)
+### Experimental

-The measured deuterium uptake in chosen time is compared with measured undeuterated value and measured control sample for each state.
+Measured deuterium uptake is compared with experimenally measured minimal and maximal exchange control.

-For more information, check the [documentation](https://hadexversum.github.io/HaDeX/articles/overview.html#experimental-deuteration-level).
+### More information

+To get more insight, please see the [documentation](https://hadexversum.github.io/HaDeX/articles/datafiles.html).